-A campaign to raise awareness about keeping infections out of the Royal United Hospital Bath, is being launched by the celebrity GP and television presenter, Dr Hilary Jones, on Wednesday 23rd April.
+Dr. Hilary Jones has helped launch a new campaign to raise awareness about keeping infections out of the Royal United Hospital Bath.
+The celebrity GP and television presenter, Dr Hilary Jones, visited the trust on Wednesday 23rd April.

-The RUH is hosting a week long series of events (21st-25th April) to launch innovation and wide ranging schemes designed to reduce infections which are brought into the hospital from outside and to ensure that our own infection control procedures are correctly followed by all our staff.
+His visit was part of a week long series of events at the RUH to launch wide ranging schemes designed to reduce infections which are brought into the hospital from outside and to ensure that the trust's infection control procedures are being correctly followed by all staff.

-Events planned for the week include giving visitors, patients and staff an opportunity to see 'bugs' on their hands, not visible to the naked eye; to give their opinion on new cleaning products for the hospital and see what infections can be carried on unwashed hands.
+Throughout the week visitors, patients and staff were given opportunities to see 'bugs' on their hands, not visible to the naked eye; to give their opinion on new cleaning products for the hospital and see what infections can be carried on unwashed hands.